Reference

 typedef struct roc_receiver_decoder roc_receiver_decoder

-Receiver decoder gets an encoded network packets from the user, decodes audio stream from them, and provides it back to the user.
+Receiver decoder gets an encoded network packets from the user, decodes audio stream from them, and provides decoded stream to the user.

-Receiver decoder is a simplified networkless version of roc_receiver.
-It implements the same pipeline, but instead of receiving packets, it just gets them from the user.
-The user is responsible for delivering these packets to receiver.
+Receiver decoder is a networkless version of roc_receiver.
+It implements the same pipeline, but instead of receiving packets from network, it gets them from the user.
+The user is responsible for carrying packets over network.
+Unlike roc_receiver, it doesn’t support multiple slots and conenctions.
+It consumes traffic from a single remote peer.

 For detailed description of receiver pipeline, see documentation for roc_receiver.